nighthawkcoders/nighthawk_csp/README.md

 + PROCESS will vary on every home network, but basic premis is to Port forward external port 80 to your Private Host (aka RPi) on internal port 80
 ```

-#### This illustration shows configuration of HTTP, as well as some other common service to access a Pi remotely.
+#### This illustration shows configuration of HTTP, as well as some other common service to access a Private IP host computer through port forwarding.
 It is always recommended to minimize access points from internet to your home network.
 <img src="static/assets/portforward.png" width="600">